Digital Government: The imperatives driving transformation for departments

 Technology is essential to our lives.
 We connect with friends and family online, shop at the click of a button and receive same-day shipping, expect instant notification for every interaction and use digital devices to access information that can help us make major life choices.

 So as citizens we expect to connect with our governments digitally.
-For example, in Australia, more than 14 million citizens have signed up to MyGov (the Australian Government’s online access platform) as the suite of services and functions has expanded.
+More than 14 million Australians have signed up to MyGov, the Australian Government’s online access platform, up more than 10-fold in less than six years, as the suite of services and functions has expanded.
 We expect to easily find information and transact through devices and channels including live chat, messaging and social media, as well as on the phone and in person.

-Citizens expect their governments to be nimble and are quick to use social media (about 67 per cent of people in the UK are active users) to complain when they are not.
+Citizens expect their governments to be nimble and are quick to use social media (about seven in 10 Australians are active users) to complain when they are not.
 Tight budgets mean government departments are expected to use technology to do more with less.
-Meanwhile cyberattacks are growing: 46 per cent of businesses and 26 per cent of charities in the UK reported having cyber security breaches or attacks in 2019.
+Meanwhile cyberattacks are growing: 28 per cent of incidents the Australian Cyber Security Centre responded to in 2017 related to government.

 The work of government departments spans policy development, service design and delivery, and corporate services.
 Until recently, technology was a discrete input housed in the IT section.
 But today, technology is embedded deep in every activity.